Max Payne (video game): Development

 For cutscenes, the developers found comic panels (with voice-overs) to be more effective and less costly to use than fully animated cinematics, noting that comic panels forced the player to interpret each panel for themselves and "the nuances are there in the head of the reader [...] it would be much harder to reach that level with in-game or even pre-rendered cinematics".
 They also found it easier to reorganize the comic panels if the plot needed to be changed while developing the game.
 The in-game engine is used for some cutscenes involving action sequences.
 The music for the game was composed by Kärtsy Hatakka.

-Remedy used their game engine, which they dubbed MaxFX (or MAX-FX, in development since early 1997).
-The only games that used this engine were Max Payne and its sequel, while a MaxFX level editor was also included in the release.
+Remedy used its own in-house engine, MAX-FX, which had been in development since early 1997.
+The engine was used in Max Payne and its sequel, and the level editor was shipped with both games for use by players.
 MAX-FX was licensed to Futuremark, who used it for their 3DMark benchmark series with the last one being 3DMark 2001 Second Edition.

 The first trailer showcasing an early version of the game's story and gameplay was shown at the 1998 E3, attracting considerable interest due to its innovative content and effects (especially the MaxFX's 3D particle-based system for smoke and muzzle flashes), although 3D Realms producers later claimed they deliberately avoided overhyping the game.
-Max Payne was initially scheduled to be released in the summer of 1999; however, it was repeatedly delayed and got heavily revamped in 2000.
+Max Payne was initially scheduled to be released in the spring of 1999; however, it was repeatedly delayed and got heavily revamped in 2000.
 In particular, the game's graphics were improved to feature much more realistic textures and lighting, while the multiplayer mode was dropped.
 The game was released for Windows on 25 July 2001.
 The intended release was on Monday, 23 July 2001 but an error on the customs form for the shipment from the production facility in Canada caused FedEx to ship the game copies to Memphis, Tennessee, instead of Dallas, such that a trucking company had to be hired to bring them to their intended destination for worldwide shipment.

 As a result of the inevitable comparisons to The Matrix, the designers have included several homages to the film in order to capitalize on the hype: for instance, the detonation of the subway tunnel door to gain access to the bank vault is similar to the cartwheeling elevator door in the movie, while the introduction "Nothing to Lose" level is similar to the lobby shootout scene in the film.
 Futuremark, which licensed the MAX-FX graphics for their 3DMark benchmark series, included a Matrix-like lobby shootout as a game test in the 2001 edition.